Ep 176 Strychnine: The WD-40 of Victorian Medicine

 It's all just sort of supportive care in the same way that it has been for a long time.

-Or some, some other, some other kinds of, yeah, some clues.
+with a differential diagnosis or some some other some other kinds of yeah, some clues.
+Yeah.

 I think that tetanus too tends to be a bit more

-Whereas this is like an ingestion or an exposure, and then very quickly thereafter, you have symptoms.
+Whereas this is like an ingestion or an exposure and then very quickly thereafter you have symptoms.
+Yeah.

 I usually try and include like, so what's the updates on information?

-You had mentioned, Aaron, that it was, would you say the 1950s that we finally were able to synthesize?
+You had mentioned, Erin, that it was, would you say the 1950s that we finally were able to synthesize 54?
+Yeah.

 It's still like even today, it's like very low yield, many, many, many steps.